zach-nelson/esgeemap/README.md

 # esgeemap
-eastern sierra geospatial data from earth engine using geempa as the python IDE.
-I'll populate some examples with local data to prototype some useful applications, such as automatically calculating flooded acreage including automated emails or dashboard alerts for acreage updates.
+geemap earth engine python IDE.
+I'll stash some examples using GIS data from the eastern sierra here.